GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Flattery will go far tonight.
+> 🥠 Change is inevitable, except for vending machines.

 ### Where you can find me